AOSSIE-Org/Agora-web-frontend/README.md

 ## Further Reading / Useful Links

 * [Node.js](https://nodejs.org/en/) - Provides the package manager used in this project
-* [Agular CLI](https://cli.angular.io/) - Command line tool required to work with application
+* [Angular CLI](https://cli.angular.io/) - Command line tool required to work with application
 * [Angular 6](https://angular.io/) - The web framework used to build this project
 * [Bootstrap](https://getbootstrap.com/) - HTML and CSS frontend framework